Devessier/brainy/docs/index.md

 # brainy

-Simple state machine library for Golang.
+Simple state machine library for Golang, that aims to be compliant with [SCXML specification](https://www.w3.org/TR/scxml/), with an API similar to the amazing [XState](https://github.com/davidkpiano/xstate) library.

-> ⚠️ Disclaimer ⚠️
->
-> The code and the API of this library are heavily inspired by this great article: https://venilnoronha.io/a-simple-state-machine-framework-in-go.

-The objective of this library is to have a minimal port of [XState](https://github.com/davidkpiano/xstate) to Golang.

 ## Quick start